How Long Does It Take to Get a Black Belt in Judo?

 Compete as Frequently as Possible

-Another thing to consider if you want to advance faster into being a black belter is consistency.
+Another thing to consider if you want to advance faster into being a black belt is consistency.
 By competing as frequently as possible, you can improve your physical and mental conditioning while also developing skills essential to the sport.

 The benefits of competing often include improved cardiovascular conditioning, muscular strength, and endurance, agility and balance, reaction time and coordination, self-confidence, and self-motivation.
 When performed correctly, Judo can be an extremely physically taxing sport which can lead to long-term physical improvements in athletes of all levels.